 The Happy Runner by Megan and David Roche

 The Happy Runner is a must-read for coaches for two reasons.
-The first part of the book explores the role of enjoyment in performance and how to promote happy, fruitful training.
+The first part of the book explores the role of enjoyment in performance and how to promote enjoyable, sustainable, and effective training.
 In the second part of the book, the Roches delve into their methodology – which has seen success not just in elite athletes, but in real-world runners who balance training with life.

 The Science of Running by Steve Magness